Four features we expect to see on Apple Watch Series 8

-In a few weeks, Apple is expected to announce the upcoming Apple Watch Series 8.
+Apple is expected to announce the upcoming Apple Watch Series 8 on September 7.
 Called by analysts the most important update in years for the Apple Watch, here’s what we expect to see on Apple’s new wearable coming later this fall.

 Same screen sizes as the previous models – but a larger model is in the works